This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 It is a beautiful tower with lots of details located right next to the beautiful Obecní Dům Concert Hall.
 So do check out both!

 Tip: From 10 am on you can go up the Prašná Brána for a panoramic view over Prague’s Old Town.
-186 stone steps lead up the way to reach the observation deck.
+186 stone steps lead up the way to reach the observation deck with statues and windows along the way.

 10:30 am – Stroll over Wenceslas Square to the National Museum